LadybugDB/ladybug-docs/src/content/docs/cypher/query-clauses/call.md

 ## YIELD

-The `YIELD` clause in Kuzu allows renaming the return columns of a `CALL` function to prevent naming conflicts and improve readability.
+The `YIELD` clause in Ladybug allows renaming the return columns of a `CALL` function to prevent naming conflicts and improve readability.
 Usage:
 ```cypher
 CALL FUNC()